-• up to \$50,000 per calendar year with an applicable copayment.
+• up to \$50,000 per calendar year.
 Please refer to Chapter 4 of the benefits chart for more information regarding this benefit.

 Section 3.3 Getting care during a disaster

 If the Governor of your state, the U.S. Secretary of Health and Human Services, or the President of the United States declares a state of disaster or emergency in your geographic area, you are still entitled to care from your plan.